Termination of Child Support – When does it end?

 Adult Children with Disabilities

-A disabled adult child may be considered a dependent well into adulthood.
-The reason for this is that the adult child goes on to get a master’s degree, medical school, or law school.
-The parent’s monthly child support payment may be reduced after taking into account loans and grants accessible to the adult child, as well as part-time work opportunities and the parent’s financial situation.
+In some cases, if the adult child goes on to get a master’s degree, medical school, or law school, child support obligations may continue.
+However, the parent’s monthly child support payment may be reduced after taking into account loans and grants accessible to the adult child, as well as part-time work opportunities and the parent’s financial situation.

 Disability or Illness